Sunscreen-tech/Sunscreen/README.md

 # Contribute
 Feel free to open up issues!

 If you'd like to submit a pull request, you'll need to agree to a Contributor License Agreement.
-Please reach out to us at hello@sunscreen.tech for additional info.
+For more info, contact us at hello@sunscreen.tech.